 DID YOU KNOW?

-- One such incident occurred on April 12, 2016; the crash that killed my sister, Jameca Stanfield.
-While crossing the street, she was struck by a motorist traveling between 80-90 mph and left the scene.
+3. One such incident occurred on April 12, 2016; the crash that killed my sister, Jameca Stanfield.
+While crossing the street at a crosswalk, she was struck by a motorist traveling between 80-90 mph in a 35 mph zone.
+The driver left the scene.

 Pedestrian